Managing PostgreSQL cluster hosts

 request:curl \ --request POST \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-postgresql/v1/clusters/<cluster_ID>/hosts:batchDelete' \ --data '{ "hostNames": [ "<host_FQDN>" ] }'Where

-hostNamesis an array of strings, each containing an FQDN of the host targeted for deletion.You can get the cluster ID from the folder’s cluster list.
+hostNamesis an array of strings, each containing an FQDN of the host targeted for deletion.You can get the cluster ID with the list of clusters in the folder.

 -